Metricstream Logo

 • Systems used for educational and vocational training

-• Those that are involved with access to and utilization of essential private and public services and benefits
+• Those who are involved with access to and utilization of essential private and public services and benefits

-• Systems involving migration, asylum, border control management
+• Systems involving migration, asylum, and border control management

 Transparency requirements – While the Act does not classify Generative AI as high risk, it mandates transparency requirements and compliance with EU copyright laws: